 Janice Metz, Jewelry Designer,will be demonstrating how to make an open-backed bezel for your cabochons.
 This technique emulates peyote stitch, “but I find it to be easier to measure around your cab than peyote.”
 This fundamental technique is used for bezeling your cabochons in your rings, necklaces, and bracelets when you want the light to shine through your cab.

 Stop by, learn a new technique and see various designs utilizing this very versatile approach.

 Janice Metz – Not only has she been serving the needs of jewelry designers and fabricators since 1997 as a Jewelry Assembler, Ms. Metz has always had a love of making jewelry.
-She wanted to share her expertise by teaching classes privately and through the Culver City Rock and Mineral Club’s Fiesta of Gems Show and the Bead Society.
+She wanted to share her expertise by teaching classes privately and through the Culver City Rock and Mineral Club.
 She has established the Culver City Rock and Mineral Club Beading Series Program teaching various projects highlighting one beading technique per class.
 The classes are fun, informative and patiently taught in a relaxed atmosphere.
+Register for her class in the morning on bangle bracelets.
 She is a member of the Culver City Rock and Mineral Club and holds the position of Publicity Chairperson.
-Ms. Metz can also be found as a Demonstrator for the Bead Society ’s Bead Bazaar.
-For information please contact her at JenFT4@gmail.com.
+For information, please contact her at JenFT4@gmail.com.

 Time: 1:30 pm to 5:00 pm

 We welcome Ken Rogers from the Culver City Rock and Mineral Club to the Bead Bazaar to answer your beading questions & I.D.
 Gem beads!
 Bring your questions to him!

 Ken is a local jewelry designer, speaker and teacher.
 He is well known for his knowledge of beading and gem beads.